OtherBrian/machine-learning/README.md

 Finally, if you intend to use Python for data analysis in future, you may consider installing Anaconda.
 This includes many of the most popular libraries for data science and analytics in one handy package.
 [You can install Anaconda from here](https://www.anaconda.com/products/individual).

-**Note: The Pinguoin library is not included in Anaconda at present, and so will need to be installed via one of the two above methods regardless.
-This library is used to show the Games-Howell Post-Hoc Multiple Comparisons test in scipy_stats.ipynb.**
+**Note: The Pinguoin and Scikit-Posthocs libraries are not included in Anaconda at present, and so will need to be installed via one of the two above methods regardless.
+These libraries are used to show the Games-Howell Post-Hoc Multiple Comparisons test and Dunn's test in scipy_stats.ipynb.**

-### Cloning the repistory and running it on a local machine
+### Cloning the repository and running it on a local machine

 You can clone the repository to your local device by clicking the green "Code" button found in the top right section of the screen.
 Here you'll be given multiple options on how you wish to clone the repository.
 You can find details on each of these options in [GitHub's documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).